Data Stewardship

 IT System Users Responsibilities

-1. Read and, based on types of data accessed, comply with the relevant directions for “Computer Security” found at http://itsecurity.gmu.edu/.
+- Read and, based on types of data accessed, comply with the relevant directions for “Computer Security” found at itsecurity.gmu.edu/.

 D. Organizational and Individual Responsibilities for Access Control to Highly Sensitive Data

-i.
-No one is permitted to access highly sensitive data unless the Data Owner has given written permission, either through established business processes or specific memorandum.
-Assuming the user has documented permission to access the data, the user must not store the data unless written approval has been granted to do so through the use of the online form that requires the user to describe the unique business need for storage and the mitigating security controls.
+- No one is permitted to access highly sensitive data unless warranted as part of an established job role.
+The user must not store the data unless written approval has been granted to do so through the use of the online form that requires the user to describe the unique business need for storage and the mitigating security controls.

 1. Ensure the security and confidentiality of customer information.